chrisrosenville/lootlog-docker/README.md

 ## Notes

-The frontend is (mostly) client-side only using Nginx as a proxy to communicate with the backend The project uses session based authentication with rolling tokens.
+The frontend is (mostly) client-side only using Nginx as a proxy to communicate with the backend.
+The project uses session based authentication with rolling tokens.